 the scientific way of describing how the temperatures in the atmosphere and the tropical Pacific-Sea-surfaces in the Central and Eastern equatorial Pacific vary from year-to-year between above and below average temperatures.
 El Niño events occur when the central and eastern equatorial Pacific ocean waters become much cooler than they normally are.
 Such changes can impact sea level pressures, sea surface temperatures, precipitation patterns, and winds on a very large scale .

-Effects of El Niño
+Global effects of El Niño

 El Niño events result in predictable shifts in temperature, precipitation and other weather patterns for up to a year or more throughout the globe that can lead to natural disasters such as floods, droughts, and other climate-related disasters.
 This predictability allows for decision makers to prepare for taking swift action on these potential disasters.

 Most directly affected by El Niño events are regions that are located in and immediately surrounding the tropical equatorial Pacific.
 During El Niño events, there is likely to be an increasing low pressure and an increase in rainfall along the western coastal regions of North and South America.
-At the same time, the water temperatures of the western Pacific are likely to become cooler than usual, resulting in higher pressure conditions and decreased rainfall¹.
+At the same time, the water temperatures of the western Pacific are likely to become cooler than usual, resulting in higher pressure conditions and decreased rainfall .

 Under normal conditions, the equatorial coastal fisheries of South America receive cold and nutrient-rich water upwelling from the deep waters of the Pacific that feed and cultivate fisheries.
 However, during El Niño events, warmer waters and weaker trade winds reduce this cool water upwelling and thereby results in fewer nutrients that reach the fisheries.

 Other impacts of such global altered climate patterns include disease outbreaks, water shortages, negative impacts on hydropower energy resources, insect pest outbreaks on crops, crop failure, famine, and alterations in animal migration.

-Scientists and decision makers are helping us to more fully understand how El Niño events impact the Earth and humanity, and allow us to more accurately anticipate the impacts of future events and to prepare for them.
+Scientists and decision makers are helping us to fully understand how El Niño events impact the Earth and humanity, and allow us to more accurately anticipate the impacts of future events and how to prepare for them.